 Nature also one of this area's biggest highlights, extraordinary under a limpid sky and sitting above marine depths where another world waits to be explored.
-So much like a kaleidoscope of blue shades, it changes from nocturnal blue to a crystal transparency with slight blue veins.
+So much like a kaleidoscope of hues, the sea changes from nocturnal blue to crystalline defined by slight blue veins.

 One of the marvels of this sea?
 The Aeolian Islands: Lipari, Panarea, Salina, Stromboli, Vulcano, Filicudi and Alicudi are the seven pearls scattered over the waters facing Messina.
 All of volcanic origin, each contains its individual beauty and historical identity; together, they have been proclaimed a World Heritage Site.

-As in the past, Messina is the main entrance gate to Sicily.
-Greeks, Romans, Byzantines, Arabs, Normans and Swabians landed on its coasts and had a heavy influence on the culture.
+As in the past, Messina is the main portal to Sicily.
+Greeks, Romans, Byzantines, Arabs, Normans and Swabians landed on its coasts and had a heavy influence on culture here and throughout the Island.

-By exploring the small provincial towns, you will discover precious works of art in its churches and palaces, and important traces of great and faraway civilizations.
+By exploring the small provincial towns, one can discover precious works of art in its churches and palaces, and important traces of great and faraway civilizations.

-Local traditions narrate the history recounted in the memoirs of the local people, and ancient flavours have endured to the present.
+Local traditions narrate the history of the local people, as do the ancient flavors that have endured to the present.

-As you cross the strait, you disembark at the port of Messina, right in the pulse and heart of the city.
+Once having crossed the Strait to get to to Sicily, we disembark at the port of Messina, right in the heart and pulse of the city.

 More modern buildings have invaded the entire urban layout, but some traces of its glorious past have remained.